hyperledger/identus-cloud-agent/docs/docusaurus/schemas/credential-schema.md

 ## 1. Introduction

-Credential Schema is a data template for the Verifiable Credentials.
+[Credential Schema](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#credential-schema) is a data template for [Verifiable Credentials](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#verifiable-credential).
-It contains claims (attributes) of the Verifiable Credentials, credential schema author, type, name, version, and proof of authorship.
+It contains [claims](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#claims) (attributes) of the Verifiable Credentials, credential schema author, type, name, version, and proof of authorship.
 By putting schema definitions on a public blockchain, they are available for all verifiers to examine to determine the semantic interoperability of the Credential.